 In accordance with our Charter of Incorporation, Council is responsible for the administration and management of the affairs of the Group and is required to present audited financial statements for each financial year.
-Council is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Group and enable it to ensure that the financial statements are prepared in accordance with the University’s Charter of Incorporation, the FE/HE Statement of Recommended Practice (SORP), and other relevant accounting standards.
+Council is responsible for keeping proper accounting records that disclose with reasonable accuracy at any time the financial position of the Group and enable it to ensure that the financial statements are prepared in accordance with the University’s Charter of Incorporation, the FE/HE SORP, and other relevant accounting standards.

-Under Condition E3 of the OfS’s regulatory framework, Council must ensure our “compliance with all of its conditions of registration and with the OfS Accounts Direction”.
-Council confirms that its accounts have been prepared in accordance with the OfS Accounts Direction and give a true and fair view of the state of affairs of the University and Group and of the surplus or deficit and cash flows for 2019/20.
+Under Condition E3 of the OfS’s regulatory framework, Council must ensure our 'compliance with all of its conditions of registration and with the OfS Accounts Direction'.
+Council confirms that its accounts have been prepared in accordance with the OfS Accounts Direction and give a true and fair view of the state of affairs of the University and Group and of the surplus or deficit and cash flows for 2020/21.